gitpan/Unix-Uptime/README.md

-Unix-Uptime is Copyright (C) 2008-2009, Mike Kelly.
+Unix-Uptime is Copyright (C) 2008-2014, Mike Kelly.

 This is a simple module that allows you to get the current system uptime, in seconds, and the current load average.

+On *BSD systems, this involves using an optional XS module, with a fallback on parsing the output of the 'syslog' command.
+If you wish to avoid building the XS module, set the 'NO_XS' environment variable to some true value before running `perl Build.PL`.

 See the Unix::Uptime perldoc for more information.

 LICENSE INFORMATION